 While dog cooling mats and pads are almost literally the same thing, cooling beds are usually more comfortable (and more expensive) since they have thicker stuffing, except for elevated dog beds.

 Types of Cooling Beds (Mats and Pads)

-Elevated beds – This is a unique type of cooling beds designed to be somewhat orthopedic as well, which makes them a good choice for dogs with joint, bone and muscle issues.
-They are designed in a way that evenly distributes the cool air on all sides of the bed to provide the cooling effect.
+Elevated beds – This is a unique type of cooling bed designed to be somewhat orthopedic as well, which makes them a good choice for dogs with joint, bone, and muscle issues.
+They are designed in a way that evenly distributes the cool air on all sides of the bed to provide a cooling effect.
 Typically, there is no cooling gel and they aren't powered by electricity to emit cooling effects; instead, they simply allow for better ventilation and as the dog rests above ground, it's easier for them to cool off.

 Gel-filled – Dog cooling beds, mats and pads that are filled with a special cooling gel are mostly activated by pressure as the dog lies down on it, although some of them use phase-changing materials which allow them to stay cool longer.
 These beds usually take in a dog’s weight and absorb his temperature to cool the dog down.
 Usually, gel-filled beds are most expensive but also most effective among the three.